dataprofessor/langchain-ask-the-data/README.md

 # 🦜🔗 Langchain - Pandas Agent App

-Build an LLM powered Pandas Agent App with Langchain and Streamlit.
+Build an LLM powered Pandas DataFrame Agent App with Langchain and Streamlit.

 ## Overview of the App

-This app uses the Pandas Agent from Langchain to allow you to ask questions about a Pandas DataFrame.
+This app uses the Pandas DataFrame Agent from Langchain to allow you to ask questions about a Pandas DataFrame.

 ## Demo App